trilisser/nCoV_analysis/README.md

 * If there is a deletion, it is marked as "del";
 * If a position is not read, it is marked as "X".

-The "num_of_X" column shows several unread ("X") key positions (to relatively  assess of reading quality).
+The "num_of_X" column shows amount of unread ("X") key positions (to relatively assess of reading quality).
 The three last columns show the presence or absence of mutations in three especially concern positions (N501Y;	E484K;	K417N).

 For instance, the example "sequences.fasta" alignment contains the "fake_sequence_3" which has "X"s in most of the key positions (in N501Y, E484K, K417N, in particular).
 It tells us about bad sequence reading, so we cannot make reliable conclusions about that isolate.
 In turn, "fake_sequence_5" has two remarkable substitutions in 484 and 501 positions!
 This would be cause for concern **if** the sequence was **real** (_I typed substitutions by myself for educational purposes only!_)